leylandski/go-bc5/README.md

 ## TODO
 * Test with OpenGL.
 * Improve API for dealing with the header.
 Allow the programmer to specify their own for writing and a func interface for parsing them.
+* Add a `CompressFromData` function to allow more flexibility.